 Review of All the Burglary Evidence

-So, you have to look at everything, especially when you get a case like that where you're scratching your head and saying that doesn't seem right, that just because somebody's DNA is inside a glove that was thrown on the ground doesn't mean that they were the burglar.
+So, you have to look at everything, especially when you get a case like that where you're scratching your head and saying that doesn't seem right.
+Just because somebody's DNA is inside a glove that was thrown on the ground doesn't mean that they were the burglar.

 Don't you need some other evidence — like maybe you find some stolen property on them, an eye witness puts them at the scene — some evidence — they're seen with a bunch of latex gloves.
 Whatever the case may be, you can't just get somebody because their DNA happens to be on a glove in that type of scenario.
 There are a lot of cases like that where it just doesn't make any sense.